Asalamu Alikaum Khazrin,

 The original Hebrew Bible has “Muhammadim” in the place of “altogether lovely”, but the translators rendered it “altogether lovely”.
 It should have been “the Praised One” — that is the correct meaning of “Muhammadim”.

 At the same time, “Muhammadim” happens to contain the name of the final prophet (peace be upon him).
 This is what Muslims are quick to point out.

 They (with very few exceptions) do not study the context of the expression as found in the present Bible.
 The Christian contention is that the context does not warrant any one to claim that there is a clear reference here to the final prophet (peace be upon him).

 Now, after considering the whole of the Song of Solomon and the context of the verse, we can say that if we take the Song as an allegory, and the epithet, “Muhammadim” as a description of “the beloved”, it is possible that the beloved is someone for whom a nation — or the world — was waiting (for instance).

 And as has been argued above, there is a strong case for that.

 I want to underscore this point again.
 The Christian claim about the Song of Solomon, that it just tells a good love story, seems to contradict their defense of the Song as divinely inspired as the rest of the Bible.

-It follows logically that either the Song of Solomon is not divinely inspired, or there is a possibility of “Muhammadim” being a reference to the Last Prophet Muhammad (PBUH).
+It follows logically that either the Song of Solomon is not divinely inspired, or there is a possibility of “Muhammadim” being a reference to the Last Prophet, Muhammad (peace be upon him).